rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 **How can I check if any site uses security headers?**

-We can check server response headers by using curl or nmap (more detailed information), here a few examples:
+We can check server response headers by using curl or nmap (more detailed information), here are a few examples:

 **_An example of a redirection without HSTS or CSP_**